 Focus and commit to being authentic

-Back when I started blogging I had 16 different topical blogs because I have many interests; I soon figured out I needed to focus on just one.
+Back when I Become a blogger I had 16 different topical blogs because I have many interests; I soon figured out I needed to focus on just one.
 My blog didn’t get picked up immediately, it took some time before I started seeing repeat traffic and subscribers.
 Yet, I never got discouraged because I knew that my mindset would challenge and polarize people.

 But I kept myself focused on committed into positioning myself as someone who’s been there and done that in the trenches but keeps learning and improving; not try to be something I’m not.

 I’m focused on those people who want to be Game-Changers.

 I learned this early on.
 Whenever I wrote something for someone the words came out more fluidly and my writing was on point because it was as if I was talking to someone.
 Focusing on one person personalizes the piece, and most of the time many people will empathize with what that one person is going through; whether its a particular challenge or need for perspective.

 So don’t be afraid of bringing conversations you have with friends and collaborators to your blog, they can inspire very purposeful pieces that engage people more deeply; it’s like dedicating a song to someone.

 Write as if you were talking to someone

 We need to be great communicators if we’re going to affect people of all walks of life and transcend ourselves.
 As I said above, I didn’t see myself as being a great communicator so I promised myself to write as if I’m having a conversation with someone.

 Again, after 10 years I don’t feel as though I’m great at writing; but I do feel I’ve gotten great at knowing how to write as if I was talking to you face to face.
 This is important because to influence people you have to be able to dumb it down and be able to talk with anyone without sounding like a one dimensional expert; writing is the same way for me.